martinsbriedis/StuVulWebsite2020/content/authors/felix_liechti/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Organizational groups that you belong to (for People widget)
+# Organizational groups that you belong to (for Member widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Department Head